MicrosoftDocs/power-platform/power-platform/admin/trial-environments.md

    > [!div class="mx-imgBorder"]
    > ![Trial days remaining](media/trial-expiration.png "Trial days remaining")

-## Create a trial environment with Dynamics 365 apps
+### Create a trial environment with Dynamics 365 apps

 Currently, Dynamics 365 apps such as Dynamics 365 Sales and Dynamics 365 Customer Service can only be enabled in production environments.
 To create a trial with Dynamics 365 apps, see [Start your digital transformation here](https://trials.dynamics.com).

-## Create a trial environment without Dynamics 365 apps
+### Create a trial environment without Dynamics 365 apps

 You can create a trial environment in the Power Platform admin center without Dynamics 365 apps such as Dynamics 365 Sales and Dynamics 365 Customer Service.
 See [Create and manage environments in the Power Platform admin center](create-environment.md) and select **Trial** as the environment type.

-## Convert a trial environment to production
+## Convert either trial type to production

 While using the trial environment, if you created resources you want to retain longer than 30 days, convert the trial to a production environment.